poseidon-framework/poseidon-framework.github.io/trident.md

                            different main group or source package, they can be specified with the special syntax
                            "<package:group:individual>".
-  --selectSnps ARG         To extract specific SNPs during this forge operation,
+  --selectSnps FILE        To extract specific SNPs during this forge operation,
                            provide a Snp file.
 Can be either Eigenstrat (file ending must be '.snp') or Plink (file ending must be '.bim').
 When this option is set, the output package